alxdavids/cbs-client/README.md

     node index.js <number-of-tokens> <opt-flags>
     ```

-e.g. to run with 30 tokens and with token redemption on execute:
+- e.g. to run with 30 tokens and with redemption 'on', execute:

     ```
     node index.js 30 redeem